 In addition the World Heritage Committee has appointed five sites on its list.
 The following article is my special entry from Samarkand.

-These are my uploaded images from Samarkand.
 Click to enlarge and browse.